Burnett01/fs-capture/README.md

   return !(result.type == 2)
 })
 .then(function (results) {
-  // do something for each result
+  // do something with each result
 })
 .catch(function (err) {
   // do error handling